 Statistics are amazing, aren’t they?

 Another set of numbers that is very pertinent to the discussion of cholesterol levels are the profit margins of large pharmaceutical companies.

-Statins are the most widely prescribed drugs in medical history, and the profits from sales of the drugs are obscene.
+Statins are the most widely prescribed drugs in medical history.
+The profits from sales of the drugs are obscene.

 Total sales in 2010 topped $35 billion US.